Marocco2/AM-GApps-Tool/README.md

 ## Hosted by Marocco2

 ### WTF IS TH1S TO0L??!11?
-This tool installs Google Apps on Windows 10 Mobile There are still some issues (such as make GMS work) because MS is good to make modder's life harder.
+This tool installs Google Apps on Windows 10 Mobile.
+There are still some issues (such as make GMS work) because MS is good to make modder's life harder.

 ### INSTALLATION